-alised maintenance costs (Exclusive of VAT): alised maintenance costs express the total costs of church maintenance divided by ars.
-Every forecasted cost which relates to the maintenance of this church over a d of 25 years is included.
+Annualised maintenance costs (Exclusive of VAT): Annualised maintenance costs express the total costs of church maintenance divided by 25 years.
+Every forecasted cost which relates to the maintenance of this church over a period of 25 years is included.
 Any anticipated repairs are excluded.
-A list of typical renance tasks for any historic church, forecast over the period, is available to view at ndix 2. £3,763.44 ne maintenance costs (Per annum and exclusive of VAT): are included in the annualised maintenance costs and are the total cost of two enance visits per year.
-A list of the typical maintenance tasks for any historic church ed in the twice-annual maintenance visits is available to view at appendix 3. £552.00 maintenance costs total (Exclusive of VAT): £690.00 ional maintenance needs discovered during twice-yearly enance visits, costed and listed individually below. e steps on access path £450.00 rch sign is delaminated £15.00 are at top of tower externally - some not too far from the hatch £200.00 ire ladder £25.00 short term repairs: scale items of limited cost which could be fulfilled with minimal fundraising. £83,250.00 e down and re-set the top stones to the boiler chimney £5,000.00 prative stonework repairs to scratch dial and door surround £3250.00 oof nave south slope £75,000.00 medium term repairs: expensive needs such as roof repairs and tower repairs which may require more /ed fundraising and grant applications. £9,200.00 pint open joints in various locations (including high level) £3,200.00 servators report on the monument £2,500.00 ery defects £3,500.00 long term repairs: which are known to require works in the longer term but which are not essential in ear future. £14,500 servators report on the pew upholstery and repairs as needed £6,500.00 servators report on the monuments and repairs as needed £5,500.00 uct a structural engineers survey of the cracking and monitor £2,500.00 desirable repairs: rs which are not essential to the conservation health of the church but which might ove aesthetics or usability of the building. £0.00 rs which are not essential to the conservation health of the church but which might vary either charged at an hourly rate or as a percentage of the total project cost.
-These are usually charged only on larger or more complex projects.
+A list of typical maintenance tasks for any historic church, forecast over the period, is available to view at appendix 2. £3,763.4 4 Routine maintenance costs (Per annum and exclusive of VAT): These are included in the annualised maintenance costs and are the total cost of two maintenance visits per year.
+A list of typical maintenance tasks for any historic church included in the twice-annual maintenance visits is available to view at appendix 3. £552.00 Other maintenance costs total (Exclusive of VAT): Additional maintenance needs discovered during twice-yearly £690.00 maintenance visits, costed and listed individually below. - - Loose steps on access path £450.00 - Church sign is delaminated £15.00 - Bees are at top of tower externally - some not too far from the hatch £200.00 - Secure ladder £25.00 Total short term repairs: Small scale items of limited cost which could be fulfilled with minimal fundraising. £83,250.0 0 - Take down and re-set the top stones to the boiler chimney £5,000.00 - Decorative stonework repairs to scratch dial and door surround £3250.00 - Re-roof nave south slope £75,000 Total medium term repairs: More expensive needs such as roof repairs and tower repairs which may require more involved fundraising and grant applications. £9,200.00 - Repoint open joints in various locations (including high level) £3,200.00 - Conservators report on the monument £2,500.00 - Joinery defects £3,500.00 Total long term repairs: Items which are known to require works in the longer term but which are not essential in the near future. £14,500 - Conservators report on the pew upholstery and repairs as needed £6,500.00 - Conservators report on the monuments and repairs as needed £5,500.00 - Instruct a structural engineers survey of the cracking and monitor £2,500.00 Total desirable repairs: Repairs which are not essential to the conservation health of the church but which might improve aesthetics or usability of the building. £0.00 All cost figures are estimates, exclusive of VAT and professional fees.
+VAT is charged at 2 total costs and can sometimes be recovered.
+Professional fees vary, but are either charg hourly rate or as a percentage of the total project cost.
+These are usually charged only o more complex projects. ed at an